 We now even have an awesome scooter caddy to save me from tripping on all those scooters laying around.
 Yay for me!!
 In case you’re craving one, you can find the DIY plans here.

 On the other side is a true gift from God.
 I was mentioning to our kids how I wanted to build a work table for my husband and would love if we could get some old bookshelves to store our extras.
-Seriously, an hour later I looked on Craigslist and a lady was giving away these built-in bookcases just down the street from us!
-They are the exact fit to the space we had available and serve us so well!
+Seriously, an hour later I looked on Craigslist and a lady is giving away these built-in bookcases just down the street from us!
+They fit exactly to the space we have available and serve us so well!
 God is good. (notice our kitchen floor tile ready to be installed – coming soon!)

 My parents even gifted us with a compound miter saw that I have had on my wish list for years as well.
 Merry Christmas to me!!

 Now to the DIY workbench.
 I have had plans to build one for two years. yup.
 Even found casters half off TWO YEARS ago and have been patiently waiting.
 I drew up a design for my husband, JC, and let him have at it. (it’s a gift for me, so I don’t have to work, right?)
-As you can imagine, this was also a gift for him because he does even more of the woodwork than I do (and also motivates him to get it done. ahem)
+As you can imagine, this is also a gift for him. (and also motivates him. ahem)

-JC found a plan he wanted to replicate over on Bob Vila’s site and you can find the basic plans here.
-When I saw Corey’s workbench at Sawdust to Stitches and how she implemented the Kreg Clamp Trak Kit, I just knew we would quickly make use of that awesome feature.
+JC found a plan he wanted to replicate over on Bob Vila’s site.
+When I saw the handiness of Kreg Clamp Trak Kit, I just knew we would quickly make use of that awesome feature.

-JC built the base from simple lumber from a home improvement store and using our scrap, and the top was made using MDF.
-I wanted to find a solid core wood door to use for the top, but none were to be found.
+JC builds the base from simple lumber from a home improvement store while also using our scrap.
+Also, the top is made using MDF.
+My original goal is to find a solid core wood door to use for the top, but none available.

-Once the workbench was assembled, JC added those casters I’ve had since forever, and we were good to go.
+Once the workbench is assembled, JC adds casters and we are good to go.

 Now I am one happy junker mama that has a sensible workshop, a DIY workbench, and a heavenly stash.
 Woot!